About the course

 This course is open to students already studying medicine, dentistry or veterinary sciences at Bristol or at other universities.

-It is a year-long intercalation, usually undertaken after your second year (but it can be after your third or fourth year), at the end of which you transfer back to your home faculty or university and pick up where you left off.
+It is a year-long intercalation, usually undertaken after your second or third year (for Bristol students), but it can also be after your fourth year.

-For Bristol students, the degree builds on humanities exposure from the first two years of the MB ChB course, in particular the Human Basis of Medicine and Whole Person Care.
+For Bristol students, the degree builds on the humanities exposure in the first three years of the curriculum in particular material related to Social and Behaviour Science, Arts and Humanities, Whole Person Care and Effective Consulting helical themes

 This course aims to develop the student's interest in and knowledge and understanding of the contribution of humanities to the accomplished practice of medicine and medical research.
 It is grounded in the following three disciplines: